entelect-incubator/.NET/Phase 2/README.md

 ### **CQRS**

-In this Incubator, we try to follow the Single Responsibility Principle as far as possible.
+In this Incubator, we try to follow the **Single Responsibility Principle** as far as possible.
 This way we will be using a clean approach to CQRS.
-Don't worry too much about what CQRS, but it helps us in applying the Single Responsibility Principle.
+Don't worry too much about what CQRS is, but it helps us in applying the **Single Responsibility Principle**.

 [CQRS Overview](https://docs.microsoft.com/en-us/azure/architecture/patterns/cqrs)